benjajaja/sixel-bytes/README.md

 [sixel-sys]: https://crates.io/crates/sixel-sys

-This is my first crate that uses `unsafe` and FFI.
+⚠️ This is my first crate that uses `unsafe` and FFI.
 Please inspect the source code yourself, the crate is very small.
 PRs are welcome.

-To write a sixel to a file, [sixel-rs] is probably safer and has more options.
+To write a sixel to a file, [sixel-rs] is safer and has more options.

+Despite being called sixel-bytes, this crates produces a `String`.

 [sixel-rs]: https://crates.io/crates/sixel-rs